Marah Marshall: In US Private Wealth Market the Party's Only Getting Started

 Meanwhile, increasing awareness of, and access to, PE will also continue to boost interest in this asset class and cascade into private wealth investing strategies.

-There is now a broad swathe of wealthy individuals in the U.S. — ranging from the growing ranks of the billionaires’ club to the mass affluent class — who have access to PE investments through vehicles open to accredited investors.
+There is now a broad swath of wealthy individuals in the U.S. — ranging from the growing ranks of the billionaires’ club to the mass affluent class — who have access to PE investments through vehicles open to accredited investors.
 This means a wider client base who can dip their toes in PE at much more manageable ticket sizes.

 This direction of travel can already be seen in the data.
 One might assume a slump in exit activity would convince investors to apply the brakes on illiquid investments.
 However, while PE exit activity reached a post-COVID quarterly low of $81.2bn in Q1 2024, a Citi report covering the same quarter found that U.S. family offices have, overall, been increasing their allocations.